ShaynnaRmd/marketplace-design-project/README.md

 This also include the creation of several models for the website such as a landingpage, a marketplace and more.

-All of this project is conceptualized with the tool Figma
+All of this project is conceptualized with Figma